wtripp180901/dawn-hpc/docs/secret-rotation.md

         auth_type: ...
 ```

-From here make sure that the terminal’s current working directory is in the same one as **credentials.yaml**, `clusters/<cluster-name>/` from the repo root, and then run the following Kubeseal command:
+Next, make sure that the terminal's current working directory is in the same one the new `credentials.yaml`, this should be `clusters/<cluster-name>/` from the repo root, and then run the following Kubeseal command to encrypt the secret:

 ```sh
 kubeseal \